-- Manual probe functions create a line in the preset table that does not yet exist, see "Writing measured values from the touch-probe cycles to the preset table", page 616 - Manual probe functions can write in a password-protected line, see "Recording measured values from the touch probe cycles", page 614 - The column KINEMATIC has been added to the tool table, see "Entering tool data into the table", page 232 - When importing tool data the CSV file may contain additional table columns not recognized by the control.
-During import a message is displayed indicating the unrecognized columns and informing that these values will not be adopted, see "Importing and exporting tool data", page 266 - New function FUNCTION S-PULSE for programming pulsing shaft speeds, see "Pulsing spindle speed FUNCTION S-PULSE", page 495 - It is possible to search quickly for a file in file management by entering the first letter, see "Selecting drives, directories and files", page 172 - With active structuring the structure block can be edited in the structure window, see "Definition and applications", page 203 - The D18 functions have been expanded, see "D18 Reading system data", page 387 - The control differentiates between interrupted or stopped NC programs.
-In the interrupted status, the control offers more intervention options, see "Interrupting, stopping or aborting machining", page 673 - Animated help can be selected with the tilt working plane function, see "Overview", page 507 - The software option number 42 DXF Converter now also produces CR circles, see "Basic settings", page 323
+- Manual probe functions create a line in the preset table that does not yet exist, see "Writing measured values from the touch-probe cycles to the preset table", page 707 - Manual probe functions can write in a password-protected line, see "Recording measured values from the touch probe cycles", page 705 - The column AFC-LOAD was added to the tool table.
+In this column you can set a tool-dependent standard reference power for the adaptive feed control AFC, which you establish once with a teach-in cut, see "Entering tool data into the table", page 238 - The column KINEMATIC has been added to the tool table, see "Entering tool data into the table", page 238 - When importing tool data the CSV file may contain additional table columns not recognized by the control.
+During import a message is displayed indicating the unrecognized columns and informing that these values will not be adopted, see "Importing and exporting tool data", page 274 - New function FUNCTION S-PULSE for programming pulsing shaft speeds, see "Pulsing spindle speed FUNCTION S-PULSE", page 543 - It is possible to search quickly for a file in file management by entering the first letter, see "Selecting drives, directories and files", page 177 - With active structuring the structure block can be edited in the structure window, see "Definition and applications", page 208 - The D18 functions have been expanded, see "D18 Reading system data", page 395 - The control differentiates between interrupted or stopped NC programs.
+In the interrupted status, the control offers more intervention options, see "Interrupting, stopping or aborting machining", page 774 - The machine manufacturer can also configure the turning spindle (option number 50) as an optional axis on the handwheel, see "Selecting the axis to be moved", page 676 - Animated help can be selected with the tilt working plane function, see "Overview", page 555 - The software option number 42 DXF Converter now also produces CR circles, see "Basic settings", page 331 - New software option 136 Visual Setup Control (camera-based monitoring of the setup situation), see "Software options", page 9,see "Camera-based monitoring of the setup situation VSC (option 136)", page 739.